benwzj/benwzj.github.io/_posts/2020-03-03-DOM-intruduce.md

 title: "Understand DOM"
 date: 2020-03-03
 categories: HTML
-tags: Web-page JavaSript CSS Browser DOM
+tags: Web-page JavaSript CSS DOM
 ---

 ## What is the DOM